Relations between China and Korea

 Sui campaign

 After the collapse of the Han dynasty Korea became independent again.
 For over four hundred years it was left alone until the Sui dynasty unified China.
 Sui Emperor Yangdi did not accept the independence of Goguoryo (a.k.a.
-Koguryo) (covering the rough area of N. Korea and Liaoning) and began to meddle in Korean affairs with perennial fighting with the Korean three kingdoms during four campaigns 598-614 but all of these proved inconclusive as the Koreans were able to withstand long sieges within their heavily defended cities.
+Koguryo) (covering the rough area of north Korea and Liaoning) and began to meddle in Korean affairs with perennial fighting with the three kingdoms of Korea (Silla, Parkche and Goguoryo) during four campaigns 598-614 but all of these proved inconclusive as the Koreans were able to withstand long sieges within their heavily defended cities.
 The Chinese could only fight during spring - it was too cold in winter and the long supply chains proved ruinously expensive.
-The Sui Emperor was too preoccupied with the campaign in Korea to deal with flooding closer to home and the dynasty soon fell.
+The Sui Emperor became too preoccupied with the campaign in Korea to deal with flooding closer to home and the dynasty soon fell.

 Mongol control

 In 1274 when the Mongols had subjugated the northern Chinese kingdoms of Jin and Liao there was a large scale attempt to invade Japan.
 Joint Korean and Mongol forces (25,000 Mongols and Koreans) made the attempt and failed.
 Later in 1281 a larger scale attempt (40,000 Mongols and Koreans, 100,000 Chinese) also failed.
-This is the time of the famous Kamikaze 'divine wind' that wrecked the huge Mongol navy and reatined Japanese independence.
+This is the time of the famous Kamikaze 'divine wind' that wrecked the huge Mongol navy and Japanese independence was retained.

 Ming semi-independence